AcalaNetwork/hardhat-tutorials/token/README.md

 4. Should update allowance.

-5. Should revert if trying to transfer more thanm allowance.
+5. Should revert if trying to transfer more than allowance.

-6. Should revert when tring to transfer to `0x0` address.
+6. Should revert when trying to transfer to `0x0` address.

 7. Should revert when owner doesn't have enough funds.